 The result is a set of log files placed in the dljc-out/ folder of the target project.
-The results of type-checking with each candidate set of annotations will be concatenated into the file dljc-out/wpi-stdout.log; the final results (i.e., those obtained using the most precise, consistent set of annotations) will appear at the end of this file.
-The inferred annotations appear in .ajava files in a temporary directory whose name appears in the dlcj-out/wpi-stdout.log file; you can find their location by examining the -Ajava argument to the last javac command that was run.
+See Section 33.3.1 for an explanation of the log files generated by an invocation of wpi.sh.
+The inferred annotations appear in .ajava files in a temporary directory whose name appears in the dlcj-out/wpi-stdout.log file; you can find their location by examining the -Aajava argument to the last javac command that was run.
 The annotation files generated in each round of inference appear in directories labeled iteration0, iteration1, etc.